-If our goal is high, our chance of failure is high too.
+If our goal is big, our chance of failure is big too.
 So we begin to create a fear of failure of not achieving it.

 Here’s the Solution… Patiently take small steps

 Thinking smaller and taking small steps has atomic power.

-You don’t even have to have the stress of a big goal in mind.
+You don’t even have to hold the stress of a big goal in mind.
 All you need to know is what the next small step is.

 Taking small steps has compound consequences, as you add up all the work done over a long period of time you’ll be amazed at how far you’ve got.

 You can set yourself up for taking small actions on a daily basis.

 Let’s look at an example of writing a book, here’s what you might think:

-Big Goal Thinking: Publishing a bestselling book with big-name publisher
+Big Goal Thinking: Publishing a bestselling book with a big-name publisher

 Small Action Thinking: Just write 150 words per day